-- The evidence doesn’t cause harm.
+The evidence doesn't cause harm.
 The law recognizes that life exists outside of the courtroom.
 As such, judges will protect sensitive information from being made public.
 A prime example is the spousal privilege, which prevents the disclosure of private conversations between husbands and wives.
 The following rules directly impact most personal injury cases:

 Here are some of the most common defenses used in personal injury cases:

 - Failure to prove elements of cause of action